AitanaESCI/speech-emotion-recognition/README.md

 | Wav2Vec2 | 0.510 | 0.494 |
 | HuBERT | 0.565 | 0.554 |

-**Conclusions**: Both beat the from-scratch CNN and EfficientNet — pretraining on speech (not images) was the biggest lever so far.
+**Conclusions**: Both beat the from-scratch CNN and EfficientNet, pretraining on speech (not images) was the biggest lever so far.
 HuBERT clearly outperformed Wav2Vec2.

 ---

-### Experiment 11: WavLM (audio only) — FINAL / BEST MODEL
+### Experiment 11: WavLM (audio only)

 **Hypothesis**
 WavLM, pretrained self-supervised on ~94k hours of speech, would capture tone and prosody